acamprosate

 • May cause dizziness and changes in vision.
 Caution patients to avoid driving and other activities requiring alertness until response to medication is known.

-• Advise female patients to notify health care professional if pregnancy is planned or suspected or if breastfeeding.
+• Rep: Advise females of reproductive potential to notify health care professional if pregnancy is planned or suspected or if breastfeeding.

 • Encourage patient to continue active counseling and support.
 Acamprosate helps maintain abstinence only when used as part of a comprehensive psychosocial treatment program.